-The Johns Hopkins Cochlear Center for Hearing and Public Health Summer Fellows Program is designed for clinicians and researchers in different regions of the world who are pursuing public health research and projects focused on addressing hearing loss in older adults.
+The Johns Hopkins Cochlear Center Summer Fellows Program in Aging, Hearing, and Public Health is designed for clinicians and researchers in different regions of the world who are pursuing public health research and projects focused on addressing hearing loss in older adults.
 The program offers a blended classroom pedagogy of online lectures and "in-person" discussions facilitated by Cochlear Center faculty.
 This modified, virtual approach allows us to continue our international training work regardless of ongoing or future travel restrictions, and its inherent efficiencies make it scalable to a larger number of clinicians.

-The Summer 2021 program has concluded.
-Eighteen Latin American Fellows hailing from Argentina, Brazil, Chile, and Mexico each completed five learning modules, absorbed 27 on-demand lectures, and put forth an estimated 20 hours of work to complete the program.
-The lectures-on-demand program concluded with hour-long live sessions with Center faculty that covered topics including clinical trials, hearing health policy, cognition and gerontology, and developing new models of care.
+In 2021, 18 Latin American Fellows from Argentina, Brazil, Chile, and Mexico completed five learning modules, heard 27 on-demand lectures, and put forth an estimated 20 hours of work to complete the program.
+The program concluded with hour-long live sessions with Center faculty that covered topics including clinical trials, hearing health policy, cognition & gerontology, and developing new models of hearing care.

 This summer, the Cochlear Center is partnering with Chulalongkorn University to offer the international Summer Fellows Program in Bangkok, Thailand to ASIA healthcare leaders.
 With the leadership of (former Cochlear Center trainee) Nattawan Utoomprurkporn, MD, PhD, Chulalongkorn is actively recruiting participants for the August 2022 session.

 Successful applicants will be invited to Chulalongkorn University, Bangkok, Thailand, August 15-16 to network with clinicians from JHU and ASIA in the field of hearing and aging, and participate in discussions with select Cochlear Center faculty and Center Director Frank Lin, MD, PhD.